ckdghk77/naver-crawler/README.md

 ## Installation

 ### Selenium
+>
->You can download Python bindings for Selenium from the [PyPI page for selenium package](https://pypi.python.org/pypi/selenium).
+You can download Python bindings for Selenium from the [PyPI page for selenium package](https://pypi.python.org/pypi/selenium).
 However, a better approach would be to use [pip](https://pip.pypa.io/en/latest/installing/) to install the selenium package.
 Python 3.5 has pip available in the [standard library](https://docs.python.org/3.5/installing/index.html).
 Using *pip*, you can install selenium like this:
 ```
 pip install selenium
 ```
+>
 ### PhantomJS
+>
->PhantomJS (phantomjs.org) is a headless WebKit scriptable with JavaScript.
+[PhantomJS](http://phantomjs.org/download.html) is a headless WebKit scriptable with JavaScript.
 The latest stable release is version 2.1.
+>
 ## Usage
 #### 1. Naver Blog
   If you have a list of queries and wish to retreive related blog posts of the queries, run **naver_blog_crawler.py**.
 You can set different date ranges, so you can see what people are saying about certain things on a particular period of time.